Meet the Artists

 When I am not painting or dreaming up new ideas, there's a good chance you will find me, hunting for vintage treasure, looking at cat photos on the net or trying to keep my house plants alive."

-Meet Amelia Ross, the creative behind the artwork used on my Heirloom Mint Fragrance.
+Amelia is the creative behind the artwork used on my Heirloom Mint Fragrance.

 "I have loved drawing all my life.
 It’s cathartic and linked to some of my very best childhood memories.